Tobisho Classic Type-A Pruning Shears

 • Joint: Serviceable centre joint with smooth action

 Caring for your Tobisho pruner is simple.
-Wipe sap after use, dry thoroughly and add a drop of oil at the pivot to keep the joint smooth.
+Wipe sap after use, dry thoroughly, and add a drop of oil at the pivot to keep the joint smooth.
 Touch up the bevel with a fine stone to maintain a crisp bite.
-For professional stones, oils and strops see our Garden Tool Maintenance collection, and explore the full Tobisho range in our Tobisho collection.
+For professional stones, oils, and strops see our Garden Tool Maintenance collection, and explore the full Tobisho range in our Tobisho collection.

 Tip: keep the inside faces flat when cleaning.
 Preserving the meeting line helps the blades slice cleanly rather than wedge.